FDSN/SeedLink/docs/protocol.rst

     An opaque stream, for example, "OCF.2O" matches both patterns, but according to the above rule, the first filter, "native", would take effect.

 SLPROTO *version*
-    Request protocol version. *version* is one of the supported SLPROTO versions reported by HELLO or a lower minor version thereof.
+    Request protocol version. *version* MUST be one of the supported SLPROTO versions reported by HELLO or a lower minor version thereof.
 For example, if HELLO reports SLPROTO:4.1 capability, both "SLPROTO 4.0" and "SLPROTO 4.1" would be valid.
-This command MUST be used once before any other commands except HELLO when using protocol version 4.0 or higher.
+In protocol version 4.0 and higher, SLPROTO MUST be used once before any other commands except HELLO.

 STATION *station_pattern*
     requests stations that match given pattern.